sholsapp/cthulhu/README.md

 start or stop the container, respectively.
 5. The topmost `control` script starts or stops all of the containers.

+See the [sample](./sample) directory for additional exploration of the above example.

 ## about

-I started cthulhu to test [https://github.com/sholsapp/gallocy](gallocy), a distributed shared memory system.
+I started cthulhu to test [gallocy](https://github.com/sholsapp/gallocy), a distributed shared memory system.
 Other distributed system testing frameworks suffered from the problems I mentioned above, so I caved in and wrote my own.